Skip to Main Content

 What experience do your ADs have?

-Our AD roster includes bilingual professionals with credits on international co-productions, Japanese features, and major commercials shot across Tokyo, Kyoto, Osaka, and Hokkaido, including work at Toho and Toei studios.
+Our AD roster holds bilingual pros with credits on global co-productions, Japanese features, and major commercials shot across Tokyo, Kyoto, Osaka, and Hokkaido.
+That work includes shoots at Toho and Toei studios.

 Need an AD Team?